peteroupc/CBOR/docs/PeterO.DataUtilities.md

 <b>Return Value:</b>

 The Unicode code point at the previous position.
 Returns -1 if <i>index</i>
 is 0 or less, or is greater than the string's length.
 Returns the eplacement character (U+FFFD) if the previous character is an unpaired urrogate code point.
+If the return value is 65536 (0x10000) or greater, he code point takes up two UTF-16 code units.

 <b>Exceptions:</b>